Pylons/akhet/docs/vocabulary.rst

     A function or method equivalent to a Pylons controller action.
 It takes a ``Request`` object representing a web request, and returns a ``Response`` object.
-(In Akhet the view's arguments and return value are different than this because of handlers and renderers.)
+(The return value may be different when using a renderer.)

-Handler (View Handler)
+View Class (Handler)

     A class containing view methods, so equivalent to a Pylons controller.
-    Handlers are defined in the ``pyramid_handlers`` package and are documentated there.
+    If the view is a method rather than a function, the ``request`` argument is passed to the class constructor rather than to the method.
+The ``pyramid_handlers`` package offers one Pylons-like way to define and register view classes.

 MVC